DrakirL/DrakirL.github.io/p10/class/monk.md

 #### "Maneuvers"
 <br><br>
 **Elemental Redirection** <br>
-When you take Acid, Cold, Fire, or Lightning damage, you can use 1 Action and spend 1 Ki to reduce it by 1d12.
-You may then make a Magic Attack against a target within 20 feet, dealing that much damage on a hit.
+When you take Acid, Cold, Fire, or Lightning damage, you can use 1 Action to reduce the damage you take by 1 for each MP spent.
+You may then make a Magic Attack against a target within your Throwing Range, dealing that much damage on a hit.
 <br><br>
 **Phoenix Flare** <br>
-When you hit a creature with an Unarmed Strike on your turn, you can use 1 additional Action and spend 3 Ki to force it to make an Agility Save, taking 4d8 Fire damage on a failed Save, or half as much on a success.
+When you hit a creature with an Unarmed Strike on your turn, you can use 1 additional Action to force it to make an Agility Save, taking 2 Fire damage per MP spent on a failed Save, or half as much on a success.
 <br><br>
 **Cloak of Chaos** <br>
-You can spend 5 Ki Points to cast one of the following Spells: Investiture of Ice, Investiture of Flame, Investiture of Stone, Investiture of Wind.
+You can cast any one of the following Spells: Investiture of Ice, Investiture of Flame, Investiture of Stone, Investiture of Wind.
+After you do so, you can't do so again until you've finished a Rest?

+## Monk Subclass: Way of the Kensei
+THEME: ???

+### Level 1: Deft Strokes?
+Gain Training as a Calligrapher or Painter?
+More?

+### Level 1: Kensei Weapons
+Choose one specific kind of Advanced Melee Weapon and one specific kind of Advanced Ranged Weapon to be your chosen Kensei Weapons.
+You become Proficient with them.<br>
+You can use 1 Action on your turn to make 1 Martial Attack properly using a Kensei Weapon and 1 Improvised Strike in any order.

+### Level 3: ???
+???

+### Level 5: ???
+???

+### Level 7: ???
+???

+### Level 9: ???
+You

+## Monk Subclass: Way of the Drunken Master
+THEME: ???

+### Level 1: The Small Joys of Life?
+Gain Training as a Brewmaster?
+More?

+### Level 1: Swaying Technique?
+If you are targeted by an Attack and you are not downed, you can down yourself to impose Disadvantage on the imcoming attack.<br>
+If you are downed on your turn, you can use 1 Action to stand up without it being interruptible.
+When you do so, you may also make an Improvised Martial Attack against a target within your reach.
+(PHRASING?)

+### Level 3: ???
+???

+### Level 5: ???
+???

+### Level 7: ???
+???

+### Level 9: Flurry?
+You can use 1 Action on your turn to make up to 4 Improvised Martial Attacks, provided each attack is made against a different target.